MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/sales-tax-calculation-on-general-journal.md

 ### Account type is Customer

-If a voucher has journal line where the account type is **Customer**, all the journal lines in the voucher apply the same tax direction.
-The following points show the possible tax directions for customer accounts.
+If a voucher has a journal line where the account type is **Customer**, all the journal lines in the voucher apply the same tax direction.

-•	If the sales tax code is exempt tax, then sales tax direction is Tax Free Sale.
+If the sales tax code is exempt tax, then sales tax direction is Tax Free Sale.

 Otherwise, sales tax direction is Sales Tax Payable.